mahammadali-rz/BMW-Hackathon-Causal-Machine-Learning/README.md

-# BMW Hackathon — Sensor Impact Analysis
+# BMW Hackathon — Causal Machine Learning

 ## Overview
 This project was developed during the **BMW Hackathon 2023**.